LukasPietzschmann/tex-classes/README.md

 - Language: Possible values are `english` or `german`.
 This changes the value passed to babel and csquotes.
 If none of both is selected, `german` is used.

 ## exercise
+This class is pretty loosely based on koma-sctips scrartcl.
+I tried to make it look friendly, so the exercises on it can be even more evil ;)
 ### Options
 This class provides some settings you can tweak:
 - Language: Possible values are `english` or `german`.
 This changes the value passed to babel and csquotes.
 If none of both is selected, `german` is used.